River Trent: Competition

 With traffic still between 350,000 and 400,000 tonnes per year, Frank Rayner became the engineer in 1896, and the company were persuaded that major work was necessary if the navigation was to survive.
-The engineer for the Manchester Ship Canal, Sir Edward Leader Williams, was commissioned to survey the river, while negotiations with the North Staffordshire Railway, who owned the Trent and Mersey Canal and had maintained its viability, ensured that some of the clauses from previous Acts of Parliament did not prevent progress.
-A plan to build six locks between Cromwell and Holme, and to dredge this section to ensure it was 60 ft wide and 5 ft deep was authorised by an Act of Parliament obtained in 1906.
+The engineer for the Manchester Ship Canal, Sir Edward Leader Williams, was commissioned to survey the river, while negotiations with the North Staffordshire Railway, who owned the Trent and Mersey Canal and had maintained its viability, ensured that some of the clauses from previous acts of Parliament did not prevent progress.
+A plan to build six locks between Cromwell and Holme, and to dredge this section to ensure it was 60 ft wide and 5 ft deep was authorised by the Trent Navigation Act 1906 (6 Edw.
+7. c. lvii).
 Raising finance was difficult, but some was subscribed by the chairman and vice-chairman, and construction of Cromwell Lock began in 1908.
 The Newark Navigation Commissioners financed improvements to Newark Town lock at the same time, and dredging of the channel was largely funded by selling the 400,000 tonnes of gravel removed from the river bed.
 At 188 by 30 ft, Cromwell lock could hold a tug and three barges, and was opened on 22 May 1911.
 The transport of petroleum provided a welcome increase to trade on the river, but little more work was performed before the beginning of the First World War.